Anglo promises austerity after posting first loss in a decade

-LONDON Anglo American slid to its first net loss for more than a decade in 2012 after profits fell across all units and the global miner wrote $4 billion (2.58 billion pounds) off the value of its flagship Minas Rio iron ore project in Brazil.
+LONDON Anglo American (AAL.L) slid to its first net loss for more than a decade in 2012 after profits fell across all units and the global miner wrote $4 billion off the value of its flagship Minas Rio iron ore project in Brazil.

 Minas Rio, where delays and permit troubles have driven costs to more than three times original estimates, has been seen as Anglo's most significant failure of recent years.
 Anglo had already said last month that it would write $4.6 billion off the value of both Minas Rio and platinum projects.